ajufrancis/neutron-lan/software_defined_networking.md

         +---+                 +---+
                                 :
                                 :
-                              WiFi <= My router do not have WiFi...
+                              WiFi (My router does not have WiFi...)

 neutron-lan needs to modify values of the following UCI pathes:
 * network.switch
 * network.switch_vlan

-; then
+then
-/etc/init.d/network restart
+$ /etc/init.d/network restart
 </pre>

 CLI v0.1
 --------